Romantic Wedding in Connecticut

 If you want to elope in Connecticut, you can get your marriage license, get married, and get your certified copy on the same day (if you time things correctly).

 You may have to fill out a form to get your certified copy.
 In most places in Connecticut, only a member of the married couple can obtain a certified copy of a marriage license.
+Please be sure that the Town Clerk or her assistant has put your Social Security Numbers on your marriage license before making your Certified Copy or Copies!
+This is a requirement for your local Social Security Office!

 Connecticut has set $20.00 as the fee for a certified copy of a marriage license.